 What is a FastStone?

 FastStone is the best screen capture and annotation app.
 It is used to capture screens in different ways.
-After taking a screen capture, to annotate the captured image, there are many annotation options that you can use to describe it.
+After taking a screen capture, there are many annotation options that you can use to describe the image.